-1) ALPHA GPC – Crosses the blood-brain barrier easily, and provides Choline to the brain.
-Choline is the basic building block for the neurotransmitter Acetylcholine.
+Alpha GPC – Crosses the blood-brain barrier easily, and provides choline to the brain.
+Choline is the basic building block for the neurotransmitter acetylcholine.

 Acetylcholine is the first neurotransmitter every discovered, and is essential for many functions in the brain.

 Supplementing with Alpha-GPC improves memory, learning ability, focus, and mental energy.